Huisun317/SNN/README.md

 $$\sim (C_1 \frac{1}{N} + C_2 \frac{N}{K})$$

-where N is the total time discretization and $K$ is the iteration number.
+where N is the total time discretization and $ K $ is the iteration number.

 An eight-dimensioanl example is constructed for numerical demonstration.
 ![high_dim_decay](https://user-images.githubusercontent.com/107137651/172748641-ae492a7f-a47d-4e6c-a046-8b6ec7af7439.png)